wp-plugins/customizer-ui-experiments/readme.txt

 Current components included:
 - Adaptive width: make the Customizer proportionally larger on very large screens. <a href="https://core.trac.wordpress.org/ticket/32296">#32296</a>
+- Better Contrast & Focus: improve color contrast, visual focus indicators, and audit the use of borders within the Customizer UI. <a href="https://core.trac.wordpress.org/ticket/29158">#29158</a>

 If you're interested in contributing to this project, join the #core-customize or #design channels in <a href="http://chat.wordpress.org/">WordPress core Slack</a>.